-Changes to the Syllabus: This syllabus was written under the assumption that class will meet face-to-face beginning on September 13.
+Changes to the Syllabus: This syllabus was written under the assumption that class will meet face-to-face after January 27.
 Certain assignments that work well in a face-to-face setting do not work well online and vice versa.
+If the pandemic evolves in a manner that requires a change to this syllabus, I will post an updated version on Canvas.

 Attendance: You will get the most out of the class if you can participate synchronously, regardless of whether that be face-to-face or online.
 To that end, there will be graded assignments that require your active participation.
-I realize that some absences are unavoidable, so I will drop your four lowest days (two weeks worth of class), no questions asked.
+I realize that some absences are unavoidable, so I will drop your six lowest days (two weeks worth) of in-class questions.